 Pursuant to Utah Code Ann. § 78B- 6-814, "It is unlawful for an owner to willfully exclude a tenant from the tenant's premises in any manner except by judicial process..."
-This means that if a tenant simply refuses to leave, the land-lord's sole option is to use the court process to obtain an eviction order.
+This means that if a tenant refuses to leave, the landlord's sole option is to use the court process to obtain an eviction order.

 The statute states that the landlord cannot forcibly evict "in any manner" outside of the judicial process.
-A common violation of this provision is when a landlord uses unapproved means to evict (i.e. turning off utilities, harassing the tenant, etc.).

-These "self-help" methods are improper and illegal.
+A common violation of this provision is when a landlord attempts a "self help" eviction (i.e. turning off utilities, changing locks, harassing the tenant, etc.).
+Self-help methods are improper and illegal.
 A tenant who is a victim of these actions may claim triple damages from the violating landlord.